FelixRiddle/learning-projects/ecommerce/IDEAS.md

 | ⬜️ Register
 | | ⬜️ Email verification process

 --- Components ---
 ⬜️ Field
 | ⬜️ The user is able to reset the content of the field(mainly for the profile)

+⬜️ Notification messages
+| ⬜️ Move the notification as the user scrolls the page

 ---- Others ----
 | ⬜️ Add diferent website styling options.

 |Hardmode
 | | ⬜️ Drag and drop with the small images.

 ⬜️ Licenses
 |⬜️ Add the following attributions